 Pre-finished flooring comes with a durable and consistent factory finish.
 No sanding and no finishing is needed and the job is therefore completed more quickly, typically in one day versus four to six days for site-finished, meaning there is no need to move out.
 Pre-finished floors eliminate the dust, noise, and odor involved in the job-site finishing process.

-Select by specie and then find out what pattern, construction and finish are available.
+Select by species and then find out what pattern, construction, and finish are available.